celuk/secure-soc/README.md

 After simulation you may check the trace logs in [`verification`](verification) folder.
 You can wait for a UART output that will print in the console and you can interrupt via CTRL+C after some time, you can set the time limit for sim in [`main.py`](verification/sim/main.py).

+**Note:** Some paths here are left as absolute local paths, so fix them for your machine before running them.

+## Running on a FPGA

-Instead of simulation, for FPGAs (ZC706 or BASYS3), you need to compile a correct bootrom like we are doing for the simulations and before an implementation remove the sim defines from [`header.vh`](rtl/header.vh).
+Instead of simulation, for FPGAs (ZC706 or BASYS3), you need to compile a correct bootrom like we are doing for the simulations and before a vivado implementation remove the sim defines from [`header.vh`](rtl/header.vh).

 ## Linux Boot